Charts

 To add events to a chart:

-2. In the panel, use the filters to select the relevant events.
+In the panel, add a filter or select an existing filter to select the relevant events.

 You can see the matching events on the plot for the current time range.